-Can you be charged with helping a murder even after the fact?
-Yes.
-There is a crime in California and other states called “accessory to murder.”
+You can face charges for helping a murderer, even after the fact.
+In California, being an “accessory to murder” is a crime.
 Understanding what that crime is can be a little challenging.

 What Is an Accessory?

 An accessory is someone who assists a murderer before or after a felony crime and is usually not present when the crime happens.
-An “accessory before the fact” helps someone commit a crime before it happens.
-The opposite is true for an “accessory after the fact.”
+An “accessory before the fact” helps someone commit a crime before it happens, while the opposite is true for an “accessory after the fact.”

-In a murder situation, an accessory before the fact might encourage someone to kill someone else.
-An accessory after the fact helps a murderer after they’ve killed.
+In a situation involving murder, an accessory before the fact might encourage someone to kill someone else.
+An accessory after the fact helps a murderer after they have killed someone.
 This could be immediately after, like driving a getaway car or hiding the murderer in your home.
 It could be loaning them money to flee the area or disposing of the murder weapon.

 For a free legal consultation, call (310) 896-2723